 Enjoy Big-City Life With Laidback Charm in Málaga, Spain

-Twenty years ago, when I first visited Málaga, it was the ugly stepsister of Spain’s Costa del Sol: a little scruffy and down-at-heel (though with gloriously sunny weather and a seaside location).
-So it was a pure pleasure to return recently to find it transformed into a Cinderella: one of Spain’s most livable—and affordable—cities for coastal living.
+Twenty years ago, Málaga was the ugly stepsister of Spain’s Costa del Sol: a little scruffy and down-at-heel (though with gloriously sunny weather and a seaside location).
+But in recent years, it has transformed into a Cinderella: one of Spain’s most livable—and affordable—cities for coastal living.